Analysis and X-ray tomography: Abel transforms

 \begin{ex} Summarize the proof of the theorem in your own words.
 Refer to the key steps (equations, lemmas, exercises, or other). \end{ex}

 Observe that no regularity assumption was made at the origin.
 Singularities at the origin do not matter.

 \begin{bex} One can also go the other way around.
-Assume that theorem~\ref{xrtthm:cormack} is true (this has been proved with other methods in the previous section).
-Use the tools developed in this and the previous section to prove that the generalized Abel transforms~$\A_k$ are injective. \end{bex}
+Assume that theorem~\ref{xrtthm:cormack} is true (this has been proved with other methods in section~\ref{sec:torus}).
+Use the tools developed in this and the previous section to prove that the generalized Abel transforms~$\A_k$ are injective.